SAML-Toolkits/wordpress-saml/onelogin-saml-sso/readme.txt

 == Changelog ==

+= 3.1.0 =
+* Multisite improvement.
+Now when multisite is enabled, on the "Network Admin" dashboard appears a "Network SAML Settings" where you can define a SAML template setting, and then inject it in sites.
+Also will allow you enable/disable multiple sites on a unique view.
+* Now the onelogin_saml_keep_local_login will also hide the login form on wp-login.php view.
+So when on a logout action, we can notify the user with the typical message of 'You are now logged out.' without showing the local login form.
+* Update php-saml to 3.3.1
+* Update xmlseclibs to 3.0.4

 = 3.0.0 =
 * Update php-saml to 3.1.0 to make the plugin compatible with PHP7.3
 * Overriding user_register will prevent admins to register users, so deactivating that override